pchemguy/spec-kit/Playground/RPN Calculator/MVP/Greenfield.md

 ### Operand Order Convention

-For binary operators, the calculator MUST use the standard RPN evaluation order and interpret the top stack value as the right-hand operand and the next value below it as the left-hand operand:
+For binary operators, the calculator MUST interpret the top stack value as the right-hand operand and the next value below it as the left-hand operand following the standard RPN evaluation convention:

 `push operands → apply operator → pop rhs first, then lhs → compute lhs op rhs`